achristmascarl/charades.ai/README.md

 1. make sure you're set up with railway cli
 2. run `yarn` to install dependencies
-3. run `railway run yarn dev` to compile and launch in dev mode
+3. run `yarn dev` to compile and launch in dev mode
 4. open http://localhost:3000 to access app in dev

 ## running tests (jest)

 1. make sure you're set up with railway cli
 2. run `yarn` to install dependencies
-3. run `railway run yarn test` to run jest tests
+3. run `yarn test` to run jest tests
-4. run `railway run yarn test:coverage` to see code coverage
+4. run `yarn test:coverage` to see code coverage
 5. make sure tests are passing before a pull request as there's a github action that runs tests on PRs

+## generating rounds of charades

+1. make sure you're set up with railway cli
+2. run `yarn` to install dependencies
+3. run `yarn generate` to run a script that generates 5 rounds of charades at a time
+4. run `yarn test` to make sure the next several rounds are valid

 ## details

-The following tech was used to build the app, please check out the docs:
+The following were used to build the app, check out the docs:

 - React (https://reactjs.org/docs/getting-started.html)
 - Next.js (https://nextjs.org/docs)